• Skip to main content

 The dough after performing a set of stretch and folds.

-Cover the dough and allow it to rise in a warm environment (70-75°F, 21-24°C) for about 4 hours.
-Your dough is ready when it doubles in size, has bubbles forming on the surface, and jiggles slightly when the bowl is shaken.
+• Cover the dough and let it rise in a warm place (70-75°F) for about 4 hours until it doubles in size and forms bubbles on the surface.

-Lightly sprinkle the top of the dough with flour, then flip it over so the seam side is facing up again.
+• Sprinkle flour on top of the dough, then gently flip it over so the seam side is facing up.

 The dough after being shaped.

-Generously dust a 9-inch round banneton (or tea towel-lined bowl) with rice flour or oat flour.
+• Generously dust a 9-inch round banneton (or tea towel-lined bowl) with rice flour.

 An oat flour-dusted banneton.

-The dough proofing in a banneton proofing basket.
+Sourdough bread dough in a round banneton basket.

-Carefully transfer your dough on the parchment paper into the preheated Dutch oven.
-Quickly cover the Dutch oven and place it back inside the oven.
-Bake bread covered for 30 minutes.
-Then, remove lid and bake for an additional 15 minutes uncovered.
+• Carefully transfer your dough (on the bread sling or parchment paper) into the preheated Dutch oven.
+Immediately cover the Dutch oven and place it back into the oven to trap the steam.

-Remove the bread from the Dutch oven and place it on a cooling rack.
-Allow the bread to cool for at least 2 hours before slicing.
+• Remove the bread from the Dutch oven and let it cool on a rack for at least 2 hours before slicing.

 A loaf of dutch oven sourdough bread cooling on a wire rack.